-The opinions and recommendations of the Audit and Accounts Committee will be adopted if the Chairman and the majority of members present at the meeting vote in favour of such opinions and recommendations
+The opinions and recommendations of the Audit and Accounts Committee will be adopted if the Chairman and the majority of members present at the meeting vote in favour.

 Secretariat and minutes of meetings

 The Secretary of the Company's Board of Directors is responsible for the secretariat of the Audit and Accounts Committee.